Pupillage

 One of our previous pupils, now a tenant with 9KBW, earlier this year was given the Neville Laski award by the Inner Temple

-Chambers has a robust Equality and Diversity Policy, combined with supportive and clear policies on Fair Recruitment, Dignity at Work, Anti-Harassment and Fair Work Allocation.
-Details of many of our Policies can be found under our Equality and Diversity page and copies obtained on request from Christine Eadie.
+Chambers has a robust Equality, Diversity and inclusion Policy, combined with supportive and clear policies on Fair Recruitment, Dignity at Work, Anti-Harassment, Flexible Working, Reasonable Adjustments and Fair Work Allocation.
+Details of many of our Policies can be found under our Equality, Diversity and Inclusion page and copies of any policies relevant to Pupillage, not set out in full on our website, can be obtained upon request from Christine Eadie.

 9 King’s Bench Walk will not discriminate against any pupil, probationary tenant, or any applicant for pupillage, for a probationary tenancy or for tenancy, on the grounds of race, sex, gender reassignment, disability, marital status, sexual orientation, religion, age or political persuasion.
 At 9KBW we select candidates strictly according to demonstrated merit.